ESL Teacher Reference Desk

 KidSpeak™ by Transparent Language

-Everyday Survival Kit for English Learners has been designed so that students can learn to talk really FAST.
-They will learn to speak by using a simple method.
+Everyday Survival Kit for English Learners has been designed in such a way that students could learn to talk really fast.
+They will learn to speak by using a simple but reliable method.
+To learn more, click HERE...

 Speaking